A Better Way to Teach Kids How to Read Music

 But I don’t want my student to rely on mnemonics forever

-This is by no means something that the student will use forever.
-Just like an older student doesn’t have to us a mnemonic anymore for the order of the planets “My Very Educated Mother Just Served Us Nachos”, or the old fashion memory phrase “right is tight”.
-We used so many of these phrases as kids and now we don’t need them anymore.
-They were the training wheels to help us grow and gain confidence.
+Mnemonics are by no means something a student will use forever.
+Just like older students no longer need a mnemonic to remember the order of the planets—“My Very Educated Mother Just Served Us Nachos”—or the old-fashioned phrase “righty-tighty, lefty-loosey,” these memory aids served their purpose when we were younger.
+We used so many of them as kids, and now we don’t need them.
+They were the training wheels that helped us grow and build confidence.

-For my more experienced students who have put in a lot of practice, I don’t ask them, “What is the memory phrase for the treble clef lines?”
-Instead, I simply ask, “What are the treble clef lines?” and they respond with E, G, B, D, F. I let go of the bike, and they ride on there own- there are no more training wheels.
+With my more experienced students who have put in the practice, I don’t ask, “What’s the memory phrase for the treble clef lines?”
+Instead, I simply ask, “What are the treble clef lines?” and they respond confidently: E, G, B, D, F. That’s the moment I let go of the bike—and they ride on their own.
+No more training wheels.

 We’ve all benefited from creative association

-The memory phrases really have become one of the fastest approaches I have found to teach note reading to kids.
-We are all creative beings, and have have benefitted from creative association more than we realize (Anyone else memorized that the sun rises in the east from the Beauty and the Beast song?
-90’s kid alert!).
+Memory phrases have truly become one of the fastest and most effective ways I’ve found to teach note reading to kids.
+We are all creative beings and have benefited from creative association more than we often realize.
+(Anyone else memorize that the sun rises in the east from the Beauty and the Beast song?
+90s kid alert!)

-My hope it that if you decided to throw out the mnemonics a while ago, that you would give them another shot in a more creative yet methodical way.
+My hope is that if you decided to throw out the mnemonics a while ago, you might consider giving them another shot—this time in a way that’s still creative, yet more methodical.